pradeep-mishra/google-batch/README.md

 /*

-In case you are getting hard time decoding raw (base64) data of gmail body you case use this api.
+In case you are getting hard time decoding raw (base64) data of gmail body you can use this api.

 */